- Military Life Cycle

 AMC has a travel page that includes the following important information about Space-A travel.
 You should review this travel page for up-to-date information, including what type of identification is required for you and your family, baggage allowance for checked and hand carried baggage, and prohibited items.

 - Travel instructions: travel eligibility; locations; required travel documents; registration, flight schedule and checking-in information.

 - AMC Form 140, Space Available Travel Request (fill out a form online and email it to your desired AMC passenger terminal)

 - Listing of Facebook pages for stateside and overseas locations.

 - Legal information for Space-A travel.

 - Operations security for social media and travelers.

-If Space-A travel isn’t right for your plans, take advantage of TSA Precheck to expedite your time at the airport when flying commercial.
-Use your Department of Defense ID as your known traveler number.
+If Space-A travel isn’t right for your plans, take advantage of TSA PreCheck to expedite your time at the airport when flying commercial.
+Use your Defense Department ID as your known traveler number.